iotauth/iotauth/examples/README.md

 4. Run `./entity_client ../c_client.config` in a separate terminal, to execute net1.client.

 See https://github.com/iotauth/sst-c-api/tree/master/examples/ for more examples.

+### To run the heterogeneous C-client-to-Node-server example

+See [`examples/heterogeneous/README.md`](heterogeneous/README.md) for a cross-language example where a C client securely communicates with a Node.js server through Auth.

 ### To run example entities written in Cape Code